Sci-fi Spacesuits: Moving around

 Narratively awesome

-The wonderful thing about this device is it quickly tells us a couple of things at once.
+The wonderful thing about this device is it quickly tells us many things at once.
 First, the FloorMaster is a technology that is, itself, kind of stupid.
 Today’s Roombas “know” to turn a bit when they bump into a wall.
 It’s one of the basic ways they avoid this very scenario.
 So this illustrates that the technology in this world is, itself, kind of stupid.
 (How society managed to make it this far without imploding or hell, exploding, is a mystery.)

 It also shows that the people around the machines are failing to notice and do anything about the robot.
 They are either too dull to notice or this is just so common that it’s not worth doing anything about.